rajneeshashwale/Chat-Assistant/README.md

 Built for developers who want a clean starting point: drop the HTML into your page, tweak the CSS, and wire the JS to your API key or server logic.

-Feature list (bullet, quick)
+Feature list (bullet, quick):-

-Responsive layout (desktop + mobile)
+Responsive layout (desktop + mobile).

-Automatic scroll to newest message
+Automatic scroll to newest message.

-Clear separation of UI and API logic (easy to plug-in any backend)
+Clear separation of UI and API logic (easy to plug-in any backend).

-Typing indicator + send on Enter support
+Typing indicator + send on Enter support.

-Customizable theme (colors, fonts, bubble styles)
+Customizable theme (colors, fonts, bubble styles).

-Zero external dependencies
+Zero external dependencies.